silenium-dev/compose-gl/README.md

 ## Dependencies

-This library uses a custom skiko+skia build which uses EGL and GLES instead of GLX and Desktop GL on Linux:
+This library works with the default skiko and skia builds, but also supports a custom skiko+skia build using EGL and GLES instead of GLX and Desktop GL on Linux:

 - Skiko: https://github.com/silenium-dev/skiko
 - Skia: https://github.com/silenium-dev/skia-pack